EESSI/docs/docs/getting_access/non_standard.md

 # This takes a long time, memory and storage space depending on how much you want to export
 ```

-If you have done the compat layer and software specs separetly, you will also need to make the export of the compat layer apart:
+If you have done the compat layer and software specs separately, you will also need to make the export of the compat layer apart:

 ```bash
 cvmfs_shrinkwrap -r software.eessi.io -f software.eessi.io.config -t software.eessi.io_compat.spec --dest-base /tmp/compat -j 4